himadri991/AI-Scholarship-Finder/README.md

 # AI Scholarship Finder

-An intelligent scholarship search and recommendation application powered by LangChain and LLaMA 3 on Groq.
+An intelligent scholarship search and recommendation application powered by LangChain and Google Gemini.

 ## Features

-- **AI Chatbot**: Chat with LLaMA 3 about scholarships, application guidance, and eligibility requirements
+- **AI Chatbot**: Chat with Google Gemini about scholarships, application guidance, and eligibility requirements
-- **Semantic Search**: Find relevant scholarships using vector search
+- **Semantic Search**: Find relevant scholarships using AI-powered search
 - **Personalized Recommendations**: Get scholarship recommendations based on your academic profile
 - **Application Guidance**: Receive step-by-step guidance for applying to scholarships